atul-g/leaf_diseases/README.md

-# leaf_diseases
-Classifying images of plant leaves into their diseases.
+# Classifying images of plant leaves into their diseases.